VijayaSriRam/HackerRank_SQL_Solutions/README.md

 # HackerRank_SQL_Solutions

-- My personal version of solutions for the HackerRank Python Domain.
+- My personal version of solutions for the HackerRank SQL Domain.

 <hr>